AVEVA/sample-omf-complex_dynamic-python/README.md

 ---

-This sample uses OSIsoft Message Format to send data to AVEVA Data Hub, Edge Data Store, or PI Web API.
+This sample uses Open Message Format to send data to AVEVA Data Hub, Edge Data Store, or PI Web API.

 ## Details

 See [ReadMe](https://github.com/osisoft/OSI-Samples-OMF/blob/main/docs/COMPLEX_DYNAMIC_README.md)

-## OSIsoft Message Format Endpoints
+## Open Message Format Endpoints

 The sample is configured using the file [appsettings.placeholder.json](appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.